ehrpg/qstar/docs/character.md

 <div class="col-layout-start"></div>

-Primary stats are fixed values every character has.
-These stats are only modified by fatal events while adventuring, or by taking damage.
+Primary stats are *fixed* values every character has.
+These stats are only modified by *fatal events* while adventuring, or by *taking damage*.

 ### Primary